Skip to main content

 Choosing Your First Project

-You've assessed your house, set a budget, and understand the order of works.
-If you've got urgent issues from your survey, those choose themselves.
+You've assessed your home, set a budget, and understand the order of works.
+If you've got urgent issues from your survey (damp, roofing, unsafe electrics) these choose themselves.
 But if you're deciding between discretionary projects, here's how the most common options compare.

 Kitchen